jubrito/planner-with-calendar/README.md

 ## v2

-- Redux? (remove updateDate from DateConfig if no longer necessary)
 - Day / Week / Month with tasks views
 - Click on calendar day and open planner + tests + update title to indicate what clicking it will do
 - Implement checklists + tests